ingamedeo/orangepi3-h6-mainline/README.md

 * configs: u-boot-2019.04 and linux-5.7.4 configuration files.
 * dts: custom dts for the Orange Pi 3 (adds emac support to mainline dts as of 11/16/2022)

+* **the experimental/ folder contains a new PCIe sunxi module, gmac patches and a dts for newer kernels.**

 ### Instructions

 #### Build environment